 To be clear on the matter of why it is important to know what they want, you’ll need a closer look at what you’re capable of delivering.

-Besides, all the services your cleaning company has made available on-demand, there can be additional wants from certain clients.
+Besides, the additional services your cleaning business has made available on-demand, there can be additional wants from certain clients that need to be addressed.

-Once you’re already tuned with their requirements, they are unlikely to consider any other commercial cleaning service and sign the contract with you.
+Once you’re already tuned with their requirements, they are unlikely to consider any other office cleaner and might decide to sign a janitorial contract with you.

 How prospects usually perceive commercial cleaning services?

-Your clients will be able to have a clear understanding of your team even before they look at your quotation.
+Your clients will have a clear understanding of your team even before they look at your quotation.

 One of the biggest and primary concerns of facility managers is the price.